-School district personnel shall not administer, give advice related to, or possess medical marijuana in any form; nor shall they be responsible for verifying information related to the medical marijuana such as potency, dosage, and how often it should be administered.
+School district personnel will be responsible for verifying information related to the medical marijuana such as potency, dosage, and how often it should be administered.

 This policy conveys no right to any student or to the student's parents/guardians or other primary caregiver to demand access to any general or particular location on school or district property, a school bus or at a school-sponsored event to administer medical marijuana.